telent/liminix/tests/support/ppp-server/README.md

 To test a router, we need an upstream connection.
 In this directory, find

-* run.sh, a script that will start a RouterOS image in qemu.
+* chr.sh, a script that will start a RouterOS image in qemu.
   Login when prompted, username is "admin", blank password
 * routeros.config, a set of commands you can feed into routeros to set up PPPoE